CheWeiChang1992/My_Personal_Notes/About_RDA.md

  **The linear relationship is not larger than the relationship between the unrelated `Y` and `X` matrics of the same size (Legendre, P. and Legendre, L. 2012. *p.633*).**

  ## Step2.
 Perform PCA on the fitted value matrix `Y-hat`
+ After ordination, we may be interested in how many canonical axes can used to explain the linear dependence of `Y` and `X`.
+We can test the significance of each canonical axis using the `permutest.cca()` function in the `vegan` package.
+Suppose we are testing the *j* th axis.
+The null hypothesis of the test is **'the linear dependence of the response data `Y` and the explanatory data `X` is less than *j* dimension'** (see Legendre, P. and Legendre, L. 2012. *p.634 - 635* ).

 # What is partial RDA?